Taurine: Benefits and Risks

 Supported Heart Health

 Taurine can play a role in helping to maintain healthy cholesterol and blood pressure: two major factors that lead to a higher likelihood of congestive heart failure.
-That may be because taurine can reduce high blood pressure and decrease the resistance of blood flow through certain blood vessel walls.
+That may be because taurine can support high blood pressure and the resistance of blood flow through certain blood vessel walls.

 Furthermore, taurine may be able to minimize certain signals from the brain that can increase your blood pressure under specific circumstances or stresses.